Tag Archive for: Greener Visuals

 Last week I was able to travel up to Anchorage, Alaska for an Alaska Family Portrait Photographic Experience of Brandy and Eric.

+I love photographing Alaska family portraits of my brother and his little family.
 My new nephew Paul is a little over a month old and the trip was my first time meeting him.
-It was fun to embed into the world of a young family’s experience raising two kiddos.
+The new Greener heir has been born!
+It was fun to embed into the world of a young Alaska family’s experience raising two kiddos.
 Despite the occasional fuss from my stinking cute two-year-old niece Molly, the majority of the time giggles and laughter could be heard throughout the house.

-These two are natural parents and it was fun for me to help out where I could while documenting their family experience.
+These two are natural parents and it was fun for me to help out where I could while documenting their Alaska family portrait experience.
 It’s a cool new thing for me in my role as an uncle.
 It’s the ultimate long-term photo project.
-A lifetime photographing all of the fun with my niece and nephew.
+A lifetime of photographing all of the fun with my niece and nephew.

 I’m just thrilled!

-We had a great time and my arms are tired from holding and bouncing babies!
-Someday I’ll get dad arms.
 Here are some favorite photos I made of my family during my stay.
 I can’t wait until the next time I can head back up. -M

 Montana_Wedding_Photographer_Springhill_Pavilion_Wedding_Camille